KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 healthy work-life balance, and members should feel empowered to take time off when necessary without fear of judgment or reprisal.

-**Flexibility and Understanding:** Dr. Benjamin understand that unforeseen circumstances may arise, and team members may need to adjust their schedules or take time off on short notice.
-While advance notice is preferred, Dr. Benjamin am committed to being flexible and accommodating when feasible, provided that lab activities can continue smoothly and deadlines can be met.
+**Flexibility and Understanding:** Dr. Benjamin understands that unforeseen circumstances may arise, and team members may need to adjust their schedules or take time off on short notice.
+While advance notice is preferred, Dr. Benjamin is committed to being flexible and accommodating when feasible, provided that lab activities can continue smoothly and deadlines can be met.

-**Dissuading Time Off:** While Dr. Benjamin recognize the importance of taking time off for self-care and personal responsibilities, there may be instances where urgent deadlines, critical experiments, or team commitments necessitate the postponement of planned time off.
+**Requests to Postpone Time Off:** While Dr. Benjamin recognizes the importance of taking time off for self-care and personal responsibilities, there may be instances where urgent deadlines, critical experiments, or team commitments necessitate the postponement of planned time off.
 In such